joegreene/Spring-2014-CS-Lab--SI-/Week 13/more_on_arrays.md

    (byte-size of some_type) * (amount of some_type in array) = total byte-size of array
 ```

-Simply put: If we have an array of twelve doubles, the byte-size of the array is `12 * 8 = 96 bytes`.
+Simply put: If we have an array of twelve doubles (in our case, each double is 8 bytes), the byte-size of the array is `12 * 8 = 96 bytes`.

 Click [here](http://www.cplusplus.com/doc/tutorial/arrays/) and look through all until the topic "Arrays as Parameters" (this topic deals with something else that we might go over later).
 This page also covers two-dimensional arrays (covered mid-way of this page), so if you want you can read that as well.